AlphaBeta906/Monkey-VS-Turtle/testing.md

 # How to download the testing version
 To download the unfinished, current version (which is, I warn you, a bit unstable with the code) you must have downloaded Python 3.7 or higher.
-If you don't have it, scroll down to the "Download Python 3.7 section".
+If you don't have it, scroll down to the "Download Python 3.7" section.

 ## Download Python 3.7
 Step 1.
 Go to www.python.org/downloads/.
 It will automatically determine your OS you are using. <br>